FAQs

 How does the application/interview process work?

-Trinity Health receives applications until a posted deadline each year.
-After this date, the field of qualified applicants is screened and narrowed.
-The remaining candidates are then contacted for interviews.
-Interviews are conducted by a small panel of up to four persons, including potential preceptors.
+Trinity Health accepts applications through the National Administrative Fellowship Centralized Application Service (NAFCAS) until the posted deadline.
+During the selection process, the field of qualified applicants is screened and narrowed.
+The remaining candidates are then contacted for interviews conducted by the host location’s primary preceptor(s).
 Fellowship offers are extended to applicants whose interests match the preceptors' organizational needs and culture.

 When does the fellowship begin?